-Let’s begin with details of his early life.
+Let’s begin with the details of his early life.

 His only record of formal schooling is six months of secondary school at age 14.
-But he had an appetite for learning and was self-taught.
+But he had an appetite for learning and continued to teach himself.

-By his late teens, he had a well-trained intellect.
-He could read several languages and had a broad general knowledge.
-He also had a good understanding of Latin, Algebra, and English grammar.
+By his late teens, he could read several languages and had a broad general knowledge.
+He also had a good understanding of Latin, algebra, and English grammar.

-His aunt said that Andrews was a “fine, promising boy—a very fine scholar and strictly moral [with] first-rate common sense.”
+His aunt said that Andrews was a “fine, promising boy—a very fine scholar and strictly moral [with] first-rate common sense.”1

-One of Andrews’ uncles noticed his scholarly potential and offered to pay for Andrews to go to Law School.
+One of his uncles noticed his scholarly potential and offered to pay for Andrews to attend law school.
 But by this time, he and his family had become Millerites.

-And this religious experience is what led him down the path for the rest of his life.
+And this religious experience led him down the path that he took for the rest of his life.